 Destination & Accommodation

 Of course, working under lemon trees outside or on the beach is appealing.
-The reality is often not so simple: Recognizing something on the screen in the sunshine?
+The reality is often not so simple: Recognising something on the screen in the sunshine?
 Damn hard!
 Most laptop batteries won't last an 8-hour day and iPhones report heat warnings.
 Sand, water and sunscreen have never been tech gadgets' best friends.
 So, if you want to actually get work done during those days, make sure you have the following:

 Technology & Equipment